jjrasche/extended-cognition/CORE.md

 The architecture separates **reactive commands** (fast path) from **cognitive thoughts** (understanding path):
 - Commands execute in ~110ms without waiting for understanding
 - Thoughts get full context before AI responds (~650ms)
-- Both paths merge in the conversation_stream back to device
+- Both paths merge in the cognition_stream back to device

-The conversation_stream makes AI cognition transparent by recording:
+The cognition_stream makes AI cognition transparent by recording:
 - What the AI understood from your words
 - What context it retrieved and why
 - What it thought about what you said